-a) Investments

-- i.
-Investments are included at fair value. - i.
+- a) Investments - i.
+Investments are included at fair value. - ii.
 All listed investments are stated at the bid price at the date of the Statement of Net Assets. - iii.
 Fixed interest securities are stated at their clean prices.
 Accrued income is accounted for within investment income. - iv.
 Pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price where there are no bid/offer spreads as provided by the investment manager.
-Non-daily priced funds are valued at the latest available price to the year end date. - Derivatives are stated at fair value. - Over the counter (OTC) derivatives are stated at fair value using pricing models and relevant market data as at the year-end date - Forward foreign exchange contracts are valued by determining the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - All gains and losses arising on derivative contracts are reported within 'Change in Market Value'. - Receipts and payments arising from derivative instruments are reported as sale proceeds or purchase of investments. - vi.
-Repurchase and Reverse Repurchase arrangements vii.
-The Special Purpose Vehicles (SPV) is valued on a discounted cash flow basis by an in-house treasury team.
-A discount rate, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cash flows.
-The discount rate changes to a risk free rate when the vacant possession value of the properties exceeds the value of the future income streams.
+Non-daily priced funds are valued at the latest available price prior to the year-end date. - v.
+Derivatives are stated at fair value. - Over the counter (OTC) derivatives are stated at fair value using pricing models and relevant market data as at the year-end date - Forward foreign exchange contracts are valued by determining the gain or loss that would arise from closing out the contract at the reporting date by entering into an equal and opposite contract at that date. - All gains and losses arising on derivative contracts are reported within 'Change in Market Value'. - vi.
+Repurchase and Reverse Repurchase arrangements